You’ve set up your study space.

 An Example Application of the Pomodoro Technique

 I’d like to give you a more concrete example of how I put the Pomodoro Technique to use.
-My personal tool set includes some textbook, news article or video content; a good dictionary; note cards and my Pebble smartwatch loaded with the PblPom Pomodoro app.
+My personal toolset includes some textbooks, news articles or video content; a good dictionary; note cards and my Pebble smartwatch loaded with the PblPom Pomodoro app.
 But you don’t need a smart gadget for this—a plain old egg timer will do!

 Now here’s what I do:

-1. I select my study material, like a FluentU video, to set up my Pomodori session—which will be 30 minutes long.
+1. I select my study material, like to set up my Pomodori session—which will be 30 minutes long.

 2. I begin to study.